Support blood supplies, donate at Fletcher United Methodist Church - Miami Valley Today

-FLETCHER — Blood usage has been high in the month of April.
-Help replenish the spring blood supply by donating at the Fletcher United Methodist Church community blood drive Monday, April 24, from 3 to 7 p.m. at 205 S. Walnut St., Fletcher.
+PIQUA — Blood usage has been high in the month of April.
+Help replenish the spring blood supply by donating at the Piqua Harley-Davidson community blood drive Saturday, April 29, from 9 a.m. to 1 p.m. at 1501 E. Ash St., Piqua.

 Make an appointment online at www.DonorTime.com, call 937-461-3220, or use the Donor Time app.
 Everyone who registers to donate will receive the “Blood Donor – Difference Maker” T-shirt.